HL

 - 4. Reset and monitor:

-- Restore power and monitor temperature rise.
+- Restore power and monitor the temperature rise.

 - If HL recurs quickly, have a technician test the high-limit sensor and inspect for internal heater scaling.